NxPKG/native-to-mainstay/example/README.md

 ## Client generation example

-This example will demonstrate how we can generate an Anchor Client for a Native program and use it in Javascript.
+This example will demonstrate how we can generate an Mainstay Client for a Native program and use it in Javascript.

 ### Requirements

 - Rust
 - Solana
 - Yarn or NPM
-- Native to Anchor
+- Native to Mainstay

 Make sure you've installed the required programs before continuing with the tutorial.